singerla/pptx-automizer/README.md

   // use a callback function to track pptx generation process.
   // statusTracker: myStatusTracker,

+  // Use 1 to show warnings or 2 for detailed information
+  // 0 disables logging
+  verbosity: 1
 });

 // Now we can start and load a pptx template.